-Oliver Schneider is an Assistant Professor of Human-Computer Interaction in the Department of Management Sciences.
+Oliver Schneider (he/him) is an Assistant Professor of Human-Computer Interaction in the Department of Management Sciences.
 His research interests include human-computer interaction, haptics, and creativity-support systems, with his larger goal to establish haptic experience design and make it available to everyone.
 Oliver is funded by NSERC (Discovery Grant, Post-doctoral Fellowship, Graduate Scholarships), CFI and ORF, Mitacs, and an NFRF Exploration Grant.
 He typically attends/publishes at CHI, UIST, and haptics conferences such as Haptics Symposium, World Haptics and EuroHaptics.

 "I research Human-Computer Interaction, specifically, what I call Haptic Computing.
 Haptic technology engages the sense of touch by providing physical feedback to users.
 I argue that the limiting factor for haptic technology is the lack of computing tools – systems that enable the large-scale creation, deployment, and study of haptic feedback.
 Without these tools, haptic technology will be limited to small, in-lab studies and slow deployment into commercial applications.
 My long-term goal is a suite of haptic computing tools to assist the creation, deployment, and study of haptic technology."

 Haptic Experience Design: What Hapticians Do and Where They Need Help; Voodle: Vocal Doodling to Sketch Affective Robot Motion; DualPanto